SAP-samples/btp-terraform-samples/in-development/uc_kyma_gitops_fluxcd/README.md

 ## Usage

-1. Create a new git repository to be used by flux  and fill it with the content you can find [here](https://github.com/SAP-samples/btp-terraform-samples/tree/kyma-gitops).
+1. Create a new git repository to be used by flux  and fill it with the content you can find here (TODO: add link after publishing).

 2. Clone the repository:
     ```